How 'Let's Go Brandon' became code for insulting Joe Biden

 “Before the expansion of social media a few years ago, there wasn’t an easily accessible public forum to shout your nastiest and darkest public opinions,” said Matthew Delmont, a history professor at Dartmouth College.

+But anger has now moved beyond die-hard Trump supporters, said Stanley Renshon, a political scientist and psychoanalyst at the City University of New York.

-He cited the Afghanistan withdrawal, the Southern border situation and rancorous school board debates as situations in which Biden critics feel that “how American institutions are telling the American public what they clearly see and understand to be true, is in fact not true.”
+He cited the Afghanistan withdrawal, the southern border situation and rancorous school board debates as situations in which increasing numbers who were not vocally anti-Biden now feel that “how American institutions are telling the American public what they clearly see and understand to be true, is in fact not true.”

 Trump hasn't missed the moment.
 His Save America PAC now sells a $45 T-shirt featuring “Let’s go Brandon" above an American flag.
 One message to supporters reads, “#FJB or LET’S GO BRANDON?
 Either way, President Trump wants YOU to have our ICONIC new shirt.”